 Common Name: Pale Wolfberry

-Lycium pallidum is a Deciduous Shrub up to 1.80 metres tall.
+Lycium pallidum is a deciduous shrub that can grow up to 1.80 metres tall.

 Although no records of toxicity have been seen for this species, it does belong to a family that contains many poisonous plants.
 Some caution should be applied, especially towards leaves or unripe fruits, though ripe fruits are almost certainly edible.